 Joshua Tree has become one of our favorite go-to trips – either as a day trip or for a last minute weekend getaway.
 Through our many visits, we have found a few trails that we return to again and again.
-Below are our favorite family friendly hikes at Joshua Tree.
+Below are our best of Joshua Tree National Park hiking trails with kids or for first timers.
 These hikes can be completed by people of almost all fitness levels and are especially great for families as the interpretive trails provide great learning opportunities.
 Although the trails are family friendly, they are not stroller friendly.
 Much of the trails throughout Joshua Tree tend to be loose sand, which can be quite deep in areas making it difficult for a stroller to roll.

 This is your rare chance to see water in the desert!
 However, due to the drought there is often not much water in the dam, but it’s still a fun little hike, especially for beginners.
 A relatively easy 1.5 mile hike that can be done as a loop or as an in/out trail to make it shorter.
 To make this an in/out trail – once you reach the dam, return the way your came.
 Otherwise, continue on the loop trail back to the start.